How to get started

 - AIATSIS – Research Guides The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) is a world-renowned research, collections and publishing organisation.
 They promote knowledge and understanding of Aboriginal and Torres Strait Island cultures, traditions, languages and stories, past and present

 - AUSTLANG – AIATSIS has developed an Indigenous Languages Database known as AUSTLANG; this system assembles information about Aboriginal and Torres Strait Islander languages from various sources.
 The core of AUSTLANG is the AUSTLANG database (online Aboriginal and Torres Strait Islander languages database) which is linked to Google Maps.
-The system also facilitates access to other databases.
+The system has recently been updated and also facilitates access to other databases.

 - ASEDA – AIATSIS has established an Aboriginal Studies Electronic Data Archive (ASEDA) which holds computer-based (digital) materials about Aboriginal and Torres Strait Islander studies collected from the late 1980s to early 2009.